athertahir/deep-learning-time-series-forecasting/chapter_09/Lab6.md

 variable.
 The number of
 time steps as input is the number we chose when preparing our dataset as an argument to the splitsequence() function.
-The shape of the input for each sample is specified in theinputshapeargument on the definition of first hidden layer.
+The shape of the input for each sample is specified in the input shape argument on the definition of first hidden layer.
 We almost always have multiple samples, therefore, the model will expect the input component of training data to have the dimensions or shape:[samples,